-Total Expenditures Original Budget \$ 7,560,004
+Total Expenditures Original Budget \$7,908,026 Total Expenditures Final Budget 8,606,061

-Total Expenditures Final Budget 8,059,236
+Increase in Budgeted Expenditures \$ 698,035

-Increase in Budgeted Expenditures \$ 499,232
+The final expenditure budget was more than originally projected by \$698,035.
+As previously stated above in the revenue section, the district did not originally budget for the effect of the MPSERS 147 funding on either revenue or expense.
+As directed by the Michigan Department of Education, the district amended its revenue and expenditure budget to account for this state aid line item.
+The effect on the expenditure budget was an increase of \$599,650.
+Another major expenditure change was the district's repayment of the Section 61b(1) CTE Program Funding grant we had received during the prior year through the Jackson ISD.
+Due to an error in the calculation of that grant, the district was informed during the 2017/2018 year that we had received that grant in error.
+We had to pay back to the Jackson ISD \$86,659, which they had to turn back into the state.

-The final expenditure budget was more than originally projected by \$499,232.
-As previously stated above in the revenue section, the District did not originally budget for the effect of the UAAL Rate Stabilization 147c on either revenue or expense.
-As directed by the Michigan Department of Education, the District amended its revenue and expenditure budget to account for this state aid line item.
-The effect on the expenditure budget was an increase of \$531,504.
-Due to resignations and new hires late in the summer, there were many other changes to the budgeted expenditures from original projections.
-The District takes a conservative approach to preparing a budget based on what we know at that time.
+The district takes a conservative approach to preparing a budget based on what we know at that time.
 Often the first amendment to the budget includes many changes and the net effect is usually a gain to fund balance based on the conservative approach to the original budget.